carloscuesta/materialshell/README.md

 3. Set as **default** the profile with the material shell theme selecting the profile and clicking on the ```Default``` button.

 ### Linux

+By default the colors are enabled with the ```.zsh-theme```.
+As there are a lot of different Linux terminals, If you are not seeing the colors well, you can setup the same colors using the [color palette codes](https://github.com/carloscuesta/materialshell/blob/master/colors.md).

 ### Windows